Hub-OS/documentation-website/docs/02-server/05-lua-api/06-widgets.md

 Issues may arise when multiple scripts create boards at the same time.

 ### `Net.remove_post(player_id, post_id)`

 Issues may arise when multiple scripts create boards at the same time.

+### `Net.clear_board(player_id)`

+Remove all posts on the currently opened board for the player.

+Issues may arise when multiple scripts create boards at the same time.

+### `Net.update_board_topic(player_id, topic)`

+Updates the top label on currently opened board for the player.

+Issues may arise when multiple scripts create boards at the same time.